Cars

 A colourful #

-257, Bob Tanser, riding out to do battle at Mendip
+257, Bob Tanser, riding out to battle at Mendip

 Raceway in early '76 or late '75.
 Bob

-is driving one of several Stu Smith-built "Gertie" copies, also used by
+is driving one of several "Gertie" copies, this one built

-cover showing "Gentleman" John Stirk # 65 from Halifax,
+cover showing John Stirk # 65 from Halifax,

-trying out his innovative six-wheeler at Brafield.
-John Stirk
+trying out his innovative six-wheeler at Brafield: John Stirk Another shot of the six-wheeler, to prove that all four

 Mendip; beside him is Bob Tanser in a lightweight